 The quality of teaching and learning in RE is monitored and evaluated by the headteacher as part of the school's agreed cycle of lesson observations.
+Children's wo

-Children's work and planning is scrutinised once a term.
-Lessons will be observed in the Summer term by the SLT and RE Co-ordinator.
+and planning is scrutinised once a term.
+Lessons will be observed throughout the year l

+the SLT and RE Co-ordinator.

 This policy will be reviewed at least every three years.

 Signed:

-Date: O A A A A A A A A A A A A
+Signed.

+Date: